Best Cheap Health Insurance in Kansas (2025)

 - Rehab services

 No matter what plan tier you buy, you'll have coverage for at least these 10 scenarios.
-Catastrophic and Bronze plans pay the lowest amount toward your medical bills, while Silver and Gold plans pay the highest amount.
+Catastrophic and Bronze plans pay the lowest amounts toward your medical bills, while Silver and Gold plans pay the highest amounts.

 Average cost of health insurance by family size in Kansas

-The more people you cover on your health insurance plan, the higher the monthly rate will be.
+The more people you cover on your health insurance plan, the more expensive your quote.

 Unlike with adults and older children, age doesn't have an impact on the rates of young children.
 Adding a child under age 15 to a Silver plan in Kansas costs $384 per month.
 After age 15, your child's rate will increase with age each year.